How is Zeffy free?

 Verizon is an American multinational telecommunications conglomerate famous for its mass media subsidiaries and wireless communications.
 Its prominent Volunteer Incentive Program provides grants to nonprofits where employees volunteer regularly.

-The company matches employee donations to schools up to $5,000 on an annual basis and $1,000 to all other 501(c)(3) nonprofit organizations.
+They must volunteer 50 hours yearly to direct $750 to the charity.
+The company matches employee product donations to schools up to $5,000 annually and $1,000 to all other 501(c)(3) nonprofit organizations.

 The employees can secure up to two $750 volunteer grant awards each in a calendar year for two separate organizations or schools.